-If you’ve ever had a WordPress website go down to the point you cannot log into the backend (domain.com/wp-login.php), this article is for you.
+Have you had a WordPress website go down to the point you cannot log into the backend (domain.com/wp-login.php)?
+Well then, this article is for you.
 I’ll show you how you can deactivate all WordPress plugins even if you’re not able to access your wp-admin area.
 Then you’ll be able to log in to your backend and fix the issue.
 I’ve also got a video at the end if you are more of a visual learner!

 Can’t Log Into WordPress Admin?

 Not being able to log into your WordPress website is frustrating and even a bit frightening!
 If you can’t get to the backend, how can you fix the problem?
 Take a breath and read on.
 This article addresses your website being down because of a failed plugin update or software conflict with a plugin.

 You may know you have a failed plugin update because WP actually sends an email to the admin email on the account to let you know!
 This has happened to me numerous times with a site I manage that has bloated software issues.
 Part of the email is below.
 I didn’t include the recovery url.
 I did go back and try to use it, but it said the link is only good for 24 hours and it’ll resend you a link (this didn’t happen though).
 I also went to WP forums where many people said their links didn’t work.

 WordPress even tells you which plugin caused the problem – nice.
 Hopefully they are right – you can at least start out with the plugin mentioned.
 Now you know what it is, let’s go to your hosting company’s cpanel (control panel).